Anthony L. Greene - New York, NY

 Overview

-Anthony has been named in Best Lawyers: Ones to Watch (2022–2025).
-In 2014, Anthony was awarded the ABI Medal of Excellence.
-From 2014 through 2016, Anthony served as the Judicial Clerk to Catherine E. Bauer, U.S. Bankruptcy Court.
+Anthony has been recognized in Best Lawyers: Ones to Watch in America (2022–2026).
+In 2014, he received the American Bankruptcy Institute (ABI) Medal of Excellence.
+He is active in the ABI, the Turnaround Management Association (TMA), and the American Bar Association (ABA).
+From 2014 through 2016, Anthony served as judicial clerk to the Honorable Catherine E. Bauer, U.S. Bankruptcy Court.

 Representative Cases